 Programs combine coursework with internship placements in order to grant academic credit.
 Internships are unpaid.
 Internship placements vary with many fields being represented.

 Service-learning provides direct experience applying content, ideas, and issues discussed in a class through volunteering at a community organization.
 Students support the organization and its goals, and the organization gives students the opportunity to serve the community and develop professional skills and contacts.
 Structured reflection on the experience is an essential component of a service-learning program.

 Programs include the option of coursework with research opportunities, as part of a comprehensive study abroad program in order to deepen student learning and develop solid investigative skills.
 A number of these programs qualify for the International Undergraduate Research Opportunities Program (UROP) available to University of Minnesota Twin Cities students.

 Living with a family in another country is one of the highlights of an international experience.
 It is an opportunity to experience the daily life of the host country from a firsthand perspective and to develop lifelong ties to the host family.
 It is also a good way to learn another language.
 Generally, one or more meals each day are taken with the family.

 Living in an apartment allows more independence for students.
 The key to a successful stay in an apartment is to be mindful and respectful of the landlord’s guidelines and expectations.
 Students cook for themselves using the kitchen facilities provided.

-Dorms tend to be on or near campus and have facilities nearby such as cafeterias and laundry.
-Dorm living also allows students to meet host country and other international students.
-Some dorms have shared kitchen facilities and others offer a meal plan or require students to purchase food locally.
+Dormitories tend to be on or near campus and have facilities nearby such as cafeterias and laundry.
+Dormitory living also allows students to meet host country and other international students.
+Some dormitories have shared kitchen facilities and others offer a meal plan or require students to purchase food locally.